avysogorets/Eight-Puzzle-Solver/README.md

 statistics are to be discovered.

 Author: Artem Vysogorets.
-Advisor: Dr. Eric Sommers
 BS Mathematics, University of Massachusetts, Amherst 2019.
-Contact via e-mail: avysogorets@umass.edu
+Contact via e-mail: avysogorets@umass.edu.
+Advisor: Dr. Eric Sommers.
 GNU General Public Licence 3.0 2017.

 Works Referenced: "The Diameter of The Rubik's Cube Group is 20" by Thomas Rokicki.